BERNER OBERLAND TREK

 BERNER OBERLAND TREK OVERVIEW

-The Bernese Oberland Swiss Trek takes a swath right through some of the most spectacular scenery in the Swiss Alps through the Jungfrau region of the Berner Oberland.
+The Bernese Overland Swiss Trek takes a swath right through some of the most spectacular scenery in the Swiss Alps, through the Jungfrau region of the Berner Oberland.
 This is "super model" alpine terrain.
-This Swiss hiking follows much of the "Via Alpina" long distance trekking route.
-You will find yourself meandering along alpine trails from inn to inn past alpine lakes, over high passes and under famous Swiss peaks such as the Eiger North Face.
-A great trek for those looking for spectacular alpine vistas while wanting the comforts of cozy inns at night.
+This Swiss trekking tour follows much of the Swiss "Via Alpina" long distance trekking route.
+You will find yourself meandering along alpine trails from inn to inn past alpine lakes, over high alpine passes and up among the glaciers of the Jungfrau and the Monch, finishing under famous Eiger North Face.
+A great Swiss trek for those looking for spectacular alpine vistas while wanting the comforts of cozy inns at night.

-We stay at 3 and 4-star hotels, small mountain hotels and an alpine hut during the trek and we provide one luggage transfer in the middle to enabling us to hike with a lightweight day pack.
+We stay at 3 and 4-star hotels, quaint inns and small mountain hotels during the trek and we provide luggages transfer on most days enabling us to hike with a lightweight day pack.
 At night we relax while enjoying fine Swiss cuisine.
 Dinner, breakfast and picnic lunches are included as well as all lodging during the Berner Overland Swiss trek.

-Our Swiss Alps hiking tours are led by American guides experienced in Switzerland.
-You will be in good hands with someone who not only understands Switzerland, but also understands your culture.
+Our Swiss Alps hiking tours are led by American guides with extensive experience in Switzerland.
+You will be in good hands with someone who not only understands Switzerland, but also understands your own culture.
+We run our own treks and do not contract out our tours like many larger companies.
 Our group sizes are small, no more than 8 trekkers total, and we strive to provide you with a personalized experience.
-Let our professional logistics team handle all the details for you.
+Let our professional logistics team handle all the details for you and our exceptional guides lead your through the best of the Swiss Alps.

 SKILL & EXPERIENCE LEVEL